 The Pennypack Trail starts in Rockledge Borough at the intersection of Rockledge and Robbins Avenues to Byberry Road by Mason’s Mill Park.
-This five-and-a-half mile out and back trail is pupular to both humans and their pups, as well as to horses and their riders.
+This out and back trail is pupular to both humans and their pups, as well as to horses and their riders.
 You may also see some mountain bikers along the 12-foot-wide gravel trail.

 Starting at the park, the path immediately crosses Shady Lane and a 165-foot steel bridge over a small stream.
 The next couple of miles travels along the westernmost edge of Lorimar Park, and you can stop at the park to visit the restrooms, grab some water, or take a snack break.
 The trail then takes you along some pawsitively gorgeous meadows full of flowers and forests of huge oak and pine trees.